 Presenter: Michael Sharkey, Funeral Director/Attorney

-This fun and interesting CEU will make you think “wow, OSHA can be interesting.”
-Funeral director Mark Arnold produces and directs this one hour long video presentation which focuses on OSHA training for funeral directors and discusses the Blood borne pathogen standard and other funeral service specific OSHA concerns.
-Attorney Michael Sharkey, who also appears in the video, will proctor the session and be available for interactive questions.
+Funeral Director Mark Arnold produces and directs this one hour long video presentation which focuses on OSHA training for funeral directors and discusses the bloodborne pathogen standard and other funeral service specific OSHA concerns.
+Attorney Michael Sharkey will proctor the session and be available for interactive questions.

 Continuing Education Credit now available to Minnesota and Illinois Licensees.
 Please note: Individuals from out of state may be subject to an additional out-of-state fee.